Semantic Map of the Bible

 Mapping the Bible

-This tool allows for a novel approach to textual study, and is intended to allow the reader to explore and find new connections.
+This tool allows for a novel approach to textual study, and is intended to allow the reader to explore the text and find new connections.

 What is the Bible?